Last updated at 11:37, 4 Mar 2017 Uploaded at 1:34, 24 Dec 2015

 Many people are having issues with the MO2 beta, so be aware of this if you try using that.

-Be aware that that mod managers aren't perfect, and may not even install all the files in the archive.
-You may have to install manually.
+Be aware that mod managers aren't always perfect and may not even install all the files sometimes.
+You may have to try installing manually.

 Q6: Why do my outfits or bodies say "No Image" all over them?